msv-lab/modus-openjdk-images-case-study/README.md

 This demonstrates that `merge` facilitates the best of both worlds: the readability of separating out sections of code without the inefficiency of more layers recording more diffs.

-# OpenJDK Configuration
+# Querying our Build System

+The variables exposed to a user are (a subset of the parameters that can vary for a build):
+- Major application version
+- Java Type
+- Variant

+So a user may request a goal of `openjdk(A, "jdk", "alpine3.15")` to build all versions of JDK on Alpine.

-Below is a list that shows the ways in which our OpenJDK configuration can 'vary', heavily inspired by the [official approach taken](https://github.com/docker-library/openjdk):
+Below is a complete list that shows the ways in which our OpenJDK configuration can vary, heavily inspired by the [official approach taken](https://github.com/docker-library/openjdk):
 - Major application version
 - Full version
 - Java Type (JDK vs JRE)